ComPWA/PWA-pages/docs/index.md

 The PWA Software Pages serve two purposes:

-1. They aim to bring together the many Partial Wave Analysis frameworks out there on the market through interlinked documentation.
+1. They aim to bring together the
+   {ref}`many Partial Wave Analysis frameworks <software:Other recommendations>` out there on the market through interlinked documentation.

 2. They provide a dynamic platform to collect and maintain knowledge on both PWA theory and software tools.

 In addition, the {doc}`develop page <develop>` formulates some conventions and tools that are used by
-{ref}`affiliated software packages <software:Sub-projects>`.
+{ref}`affiliated PWA packages <software:Affiliated projects>`.

 ## Table of Contents